Time. It’s the most valued commodity for a student-athlete.

-HP Spectre XT Pro laptops come with either a three year warranty through HP CarePack Services that includes Accidental Damage Protection or a standard one year standard warranty.
-HP CarePack Services with ADP covers non-intentional liquid spills in or on the unit, drops, falls, collisions and electrical surges as well as damaged or broken LCD displays.
+Laptops purchased through the school come with a three year which includes Accidental Damage Protection.
+This protection covers non-intentional liquid spills in or on the unity, drops, falls, collisions, and electrical surges as well as damaged or broken LCD displays.
 It does not cover theft, loss, normal wear, consumables and intentional acts of damage.

-Defective power adapters and batteries are covered under HP CarePack and Toshiba SystemGuard.
+Defective power adapters and batteries are covered under the warranty.
 If the power adapter and/or battery has been lost, stolen, or has physical damage, it will not be covered.

 If damage to the laptop is recurring, and is discovered to be due to intentional, reckless handling, the parent will be notified and the warranty may become voided.
 If this happens, parents will be responsible for the cost of repairs.

 If you choose the O'Dowd Laptop Option, most hardware malfunctions are fixable on-site.
 The Tech Support Center stocks many of the parts needed to repair the laptops.
 Occasionally, a part must be ordered.
 In this case the student may receive an available loaner laptop to use while the repair is being made.

 Bishop O'Dowd does not provide loss or theft insurance for student laptops.
 It is required, however, that electronic device insurance for student laptops be purchased or covered under a homeowner policy.